 A Zoom webinar takes 30 minutes to several hours.
 And it is really time-consuming to browse the whole recording even you've trimmed off some parts.
 And the best solution to speed up the video recorded by Zoom.

-VideoProc supports playback speed of 0.1x to 16x.
+VideoProc Vlogger supports a playback speed of 1/32x to 32x.
 And the proper speed for a Zoom recording is 1.5x to 2x.
-Open its editing window, hit "Audio & Video", and drag the knob to change the video speed.
+Click Speed > Constant and select a proper speed-up option.

 Step 5.
 Add your brand logo.

-Click "Watermark" > "Enable Watermark" > "Image", and insert your company logo in .png or .jpg to your Zoom recording.
-Then drag the logo to put it on any place you like.
-You can also type the contact info or official website address on the screen.
+You can also type the contact info or official website address on the screen with the Text feature of VideoProc Vlogger.
 This is also a good opportunity to promote your brand while sharing your Zoom video.

 Step 6.
 Choose a proper video format for your Zoom recording.

-Besides, VideoProc has preset the output profile by devices (iPhone, Android, TV, DVD, etc.) and video platforms (Vimeo, YouTube, Facebook, etc.).
+Besides, VideoProc Vlogger has preset the output resolution by devices (iPhone, Android, TV, DVD, etc.) and video platforms (Vimeo, YouTube, Facebook, etc.).
 You can select the best format for your Zoom recording in terms of different use.

 1. How to edit a Zoom audio recording?